masc-ucsc/anubis/README.md

 [Jose Renau](https://users.soe.ucsc.edu/~renau)

-All authors are affiliated to the [MASC](https://masc.soe.ucsc.edu).
+All authors are affiliated to the [MASC](https://masc.soe.ucsc.edu) lab at UCSC.

 ## License ##